codingCapricorn/Couple-Of-Self-Developed-Websites/README.md

 Building a website using HTML,CSS,wordpress,Jquery,Javascript.

-Download the "website.zip" zip file and open index open to see my website.
+Download the "website.zip" code and open "index" file to the website.